andreipfeiffer/css-in-js/README.md

 1. **Co-location**: ability to define styles within the same file as the component.
   You can also extract the styles into a separate file and import them, but the other way around does not apply.
 2. **DX**: Developer eXperience which includes:
     - syntax highlighting
     - code-completion for CSS properties and values
-3. **String**: support for defining styles as strings, using ES Tagged Templates and writing property names in kebab-case, just like in CSS syntax
+3. **String**: support for defining styles as strings
+    - uses ES Tagged Templates and `kebab-case` for property names, just like plain CSS syntax
     - enables easier migration from plain CSS to CSS-in-JS, because you don't have to re-write your styles
     - requires additional code editor plugins for syntax highlight and code completion
-- **Object**: support for defining styles as objects, by writing property names in camelCase
+4. **Object**: support for defining styles as objects
+    - uses plain JacaScript Objects and `camelCase` for property names
     - more suitable for new projects, when you don't need to migrate existing CSS
     - without TS support, you won't get code completion
-- **TS**: TypeScript support for library API, either built-in, or via `@types` package
+5. **TS**: TypeScript support for library API, either built-in, or via `@types` package, which should include
+    - typings for the library API
+    - Style Object typings (in case the library supports the object syntax)
+    - `Props` generics (if needed)
-- **.css**: support for extracting and serving the styles as native `.css` files
+6. **`.css`**: support for extracting and serving the styles as native `.css` files
     - this increases FCP metric because the document is parsed faster, and .css files can be fetched in parallel with other resources
     - it also reduces bundle size, because you don't need runtime styles evaluation, to inject the styles
     - dynamic styling could potentially increase the generated file, because all style combinations must be pre-generated at built time
     - more suitable for less dynamic solutions (ie: e-commerce)
-- **style tag**: support for serving the styles as injected `<style>` tags in the document's `<head>`
+7. **`style` tag**: support for serving the styles as injected `<style>` tags in the document's `<head>`
     - makes dynamic styling super easy
     - incurs longer load
     - more suited for highly dynamic and interactive applications
-- **Atomic**: ability to generate atomic css classes and increasing reusability, reducing style duplication
+8. **Atomic**: ability to generate atomic css classes and increasing reusability, reducing style duplication
+    - this generates a separate CSS class for each CSS property (or for each unique combination of classes)
+    - you'll get larger HTML files, because each styled element will contain a large number of CSS classes applied
+    - it will theoretically reduce the scaling growth of your styles
-- **Theme**: built-in support for Theming or managing design tokens/system
+9. **Theme**: built-in support for Theming or managing design tokens/system
-- **Usage**: method of applying the styles on your components
-  - `className`: the API returns a string which you have to add to your component/element
+10. **`className`**: the API returns a string which you have to add to your component/element
+    - similar how you would use regular styling of React components
-  - `wrapper`: the API creates a wrapper (styled) component which includes the `className`(s), which you'll render
+11. **`styled`**: the API creates a wrapper (styled) component which includes the `className`(s), which you'll render
+    - you'll have to learn a new way to define styles
+    - it also introduces a bit of indiretion when figuring out what native element gets rendered
+12. **`css` prop**: allows passing styles using a special css prop, similar to inline styles
-  - `css` prop: this is usually an additional feature for wrapper/styled components, which enables you to pass styled using a special css prop, similar to inline styles
+    - this is usually an additional feature for styled components, but it can also work separately
+    - it's a nice and flexible ergonomic API
-- **Learn**: a slightly subjective opinion regarding the learning curve, you should really evaluate this on your own
+13. **Learn**: a slightly subjective opinion regarding the learning curve, you should really evaluate this on your own
-- **Lib**: size in KB of the library that is shipped in a production build
+14. **Lib**: size in KB of the library that is shipped in a production build
-- **Bundle**: increase in KB (as an average), for an entire single page built for production
+15. **Bundle**: increase in KB (as an average), for the entire index page production build

 <br />